 Dr. Wright is the James Bawden Distinguished Professor at the University of North Carolina at Chapel Hill Adams School of Dentistry, where he previously served as the chair of the department of pediatric dentistry, interim chair of the department of endodontics and director of strategic initiatives.

 He is a three-time recipient of the William J. Gies Award presented by the American Association for Dental Research and a winner of the Distinguished Scientist Award from the International Association for Dental Research.
 Dr. Wright also has served the AADR as both vice president and president.
-He is currently part of the ADA Dental Quality Alliance, and he is a past chair of the ADA Council on Scientific Affairs.
+He is a member of the Dental Quality Alliance's measure development and maintenance committee, and he is a past chair of the ADA Council on Scientific Affairs.